xts/tsc/README.md

 Run `cabal build` to build.

-Run `make test` to run the test suite, running tests in parallel.
+Run `make test` to run the test suite with parallelisation enabled.

 ## Implementation details